This post was updated in March 2019.

 Tanjung Rhu Beach

-Tanjung Rhu is a lovely beach in the Northeast of Langkawi.
-Unlike to beaches in Pantai Cenang, you may end up having this beach entirely to yourself…
+And unlike the beautiful beaches in busy and popular Pantai Cenang, you may end up having this beach entirely to yourself…

 The great thing about Tanjung Rhu Beach?
-Besides the beautiful white sand, amazing view and crystal clear water the major selling point of this beach is the fact that it’s so calm and quiet… We spent a very relaxed afternoon here!
+Besides the beautiful white sand, breathtaking views and crystal clear water the major selling point of this beach is the fact that it's so calm and quiet… We spent a very relaxed afternoon here!

 Important note: a section of the beach is off-limits as this is part of the exclusive Tanjung Rhu Resort.

-Day 2: exploring the West side of Langkawi on a scooter
+Day 2: explore the West side of Langkawi

 Itinerary: Pantai Cenang – Teluk Burau (Langkawi Cable Car and Sky Bridge) – The Datai – Pantai Cenang